Snowflake and Dask

 However, this creates new challenges with data management.
 We now have two copies of our data.
 One in Snowflake and one in S3.
 This is technically suboptimal in many ways (cost, storage, …) but the major flaw here is that of data organization.
 Inevitably these copies persist over time and get passed around the organization.
 This results in many copies of old data in various states of disrepair.
 We’ve lost all the benefits of centralized data warehousing, including cost efficiency, correct results, data security, governance, and more.

-Bulk exports provide performance at the cost of organization
+Bulk exports provide performance at the cost of the organization.

 Although note, users interested in this option could also look into Snowflake Stages.